the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab9_modules/_index.md

 Now we are going to use a package full of fancy drawing functions to turbocharge your turtle.

-Packages always include documentation to communicate to users how to use the included software.
+Packages always include documentation to communicate how to use the included software.
 **This lab will require you to read documentation** provided in the `README.md` file.

 {{< checkpoint >}}